10-Q 1 iivi-20230930.htm 10-Q iivi-20230930

 On or after December 15, 2024, the Company may redeem the Senior Notes, in whole at any time or in part from time to time, at the redemption prices set forth in the Indenture, plus accrued and unpaid interest, if any, to, but excluding, the applicable redemption date.
 In addition, at any time prior to December 15, 2024, the Company may redeem the Senior Notes, at its option, in whole at any time or in part from time to time, at a redemption price equal to 100% of the principal amount of the Senior Notes redeemed, plus a “make-whole” premium set forth in the Indenture, plus accrued and unpaid interest, if any, to, but excluding, the applicable redemption date.
 Notwithstanding the foregoing, at any time and from time to time prior to December 15, 2024, the Company may redeem up to 40% of the aggregate principal amount of the Senior Notes using the proceeds of certain equity offerings as set forth in the Indenture, at a redemption price equal to 105.000% of the principal amount thereof, plus accrued and unpaid interest, if any, to, but excluding, the applicable redemption date.

-In relation to the Senior Notes, the Company incurred interest expense of $13 million and $13 million in the three months ended September 30, 2023 and September 30, 2022, respectively, which is included in interest expense in the Condensed Consolidated Statements of Earnings (Loss).
+In relation to the Senior Notes, the Company incurred interest expense of $13 million in both the three months ended September 30, 2024 and September 30, 2023, which is included in Interest expense in the Condensed Consolidated Statements of Earnings (Loss).

 Aggregate Availability